-If you want to connect your computer to a TV or audio device, it is recommended that you connect video and audio cables to your computer in one of the following combinations.
+It is recommended that you connect video and audio cables to your computer in one of the following combinations.

+- NOTE: See the diagrams at the beginning of each subsection to help you determine which method of connection you should use.

 - S-video and standard audio

 - Composite video and standard audio

 - Component-out video and standard audio

 When you finish connecting the video and audio cables between your computer and your TV, you must enable your computer to work with the TV.
-See "Enabling the Display Settings for a TV in Microsoft® Windows® XP" on page 70 to ensure that the computer recognizes and works properly with the TV.
-Additionally, if you are using S/PDIF digital audio, see "Enabling S/PDIF Digital Audio" on page 69.
+See "Enabling the Display Settings for a TV in Microsoft® Windows® XP" on page 68 to ensure that the computer recognizes and works properly with the TV.
+Additionally, if you are using S/PDIF digital audio, see "Enabling S/PDIF Digital Audio" on page 67.